Roadmap for amicable Assam-Meghalaya border row settlement prepared: Himanta | Politics

 Out of the 12 points of disputes between Assam and Meghalaya, these six areas with relatively less critical differences have been taken up in the first phase.

-Ranoj Pegu, minister for education and welfare of plain tribes & backward classes, and Ashok Singhal, minister for housing & urban affairs and irrigation, attended the meeting.
+Ranoj Pegu, minister for education and welfare of plain tribes & backward classes, and Ashok Singhal, minister for housing & urban affairs and irrigation, attended the meeting, but they were not part of the regional committees formed by the state government to deal with the disputes.

 Saikia said more discussions on the matter were required, especially in the Assembly.

+Independent MLA and Raijor Dal president Akhil Gogoi said his party could not attend the meeting as it received the invitation letter at 3 pm on Tuesday whereas the meeting started at 11 am.
+Gogoi said he could not have attended it himself even if the invite had arrived on time as he has tested positive for COVID-19, but a representative would have been deputed.

+In a letter to the chief minister on Tuesday, Gogoi urged him to address the problems of the people living near the border and ensure their safety and security while trying to settle the disputes.

-Chief Minister Sarma had on January 12 said that both governments have arrived at 'mutual understanding' over these six areas of boundary dispute and an agreement can be expected within this month if civil society organisations and opposition political parties come on the same page as the governments.
+Sarma had on January 12 said that both governments have arrived at mutual understanding' over these six areas of boundary dispute and an agreement can be expected within this month if civil society organisations and opposition political parties come on the same page as the governments.

 Three committees each were formed by the two state governments in August 2021 after the first two rounds of talks between Sarma and Sangma to resolve the vexed border disputes in a phased manner.